shamira-venturini/KPEval-SemR-p/README.md

 **Semantic R-precision**

 Semantic R-Precision (SemR-p) is a novel metric designed to jointly evaluate semantic relevance and ranking quality of reference agreement in keyphrase prediction.
 It builds upon the R-Precision framework by incorporating embedding-based semantic similarity for non-exact matches.
 This work aims to provide a more holistic assessment of keyphrase quality.
+SemR-p is output automatically with the other semantic metrics when using `semantic_matching` as metric_id in the evaluation function.

 The implementation of SemR-p in this fork is intended for contribution back to the main KPEval toolkit.
 If you use SemR-p, please cite our [paper](https://www.researchgate.net/publication/391552955_Meaning_in_Order_Order_in_Meaning_Semantic_R-precision_for_Keyphrase_Evaluation}):